 Professor of Law

-Professor Gonzalez teaches torts, environmental law fundamental, international environmental law, and international trade law.
-She has published widely in the areas of international environmental law, environmental justice, trade and the environment, and food security, and recently co-edited a book on the experiences of women faculty of color.
+Professor Gonzalez teaches torts, environmental law fundamentals, international environmental law, and international trade law.
+She has published widely in the areas of international environmental law, environmental justice, trade and the environment, and food security.

 Professor Gonzalez holds a B.A. from Yale University and a JD from Harvard Law School.
 Before joining the law school faculty in 1999, she clerked for Judge Thelton E. Henderson of the U.S. District Court for the Northern District of California, and practiced law at Pillsbury, Madison and Sutro, where she specialized in environmental litigation.
 She later served as an attorney at Pacific Gas and Electric Company and as Assistant Regional Counsel in the San Francisco office of the U.S. Environmental Protection Agency.